 In practice, as the number of seats available for internal transfer students is limited, the GPA of successful internal transfer applicants is typically higher.
 Interested students are therefore encouraged to explore all options for environmental study at the university.
-Internal transfer applications are typically open during the month of February for program entry in the following academic year; the spring 2017 application closed on March 1, and decisions will be released in April.
+Internal transfer applications are typically open during the month of February for program entry in the following academic year.

 Current UT Austin students interested in internally transferring into the EVS Program are strongly encouraged to request a non-major seat in EVS 311 (Introductory Field Seminar in Environmental Science & Sustainability).
 The application is available each year at the beginning of November.

 Decisions are announced on a rolling basis beginning in January, and applicants are encouraged to submit their requests early.
 Requests will continue to be accepted until all available seats are allocated or until the fourth class day (whichever occurs sooner).

 Current UT Austin students interested in applying for non-major seats in EVS 311 and/or for the EVS major are encouraged to attend an information session prior to submitting their application.
 All of the following fall 2017 information session dates will be held in JGB 4.102 (Barrow Conference Room):